 If you believe you have anal warts, contact our clinic.

 Detecting, diagnosing and treating anal warts early may help reduce your risk of anal cancer.

 Are You Concerned About Anal Warts?

-Human Papilloma Virus (also called HPV) is the most common sexually transmitted infection (STI) in America.
+Human papillomavirus (also called HPV) is the most common sexually transmitted infection (STI) in America.
 This is the virus that causes anal warts.
-It is very contagious and can, in some cases, go on to develop anal cancer.
-Most sexually active people in the United States (U.S.) will have HPV at some time in their lives.
+It is very contagious and can, in some cases, increase the risk for anal cancer.
+Most sexually active people in the United States will have HPV at some time in their lives.
 There are more than 40 types of HPV that are passed on through sexual contact.
-These types can infect the genital areas of men, including the skin on and around the penis or anus.
+Some types of HPV can infect a man’s genital area, including the skin on and around the penis or anus.
 They can also infect the mouth and throat.

 How common are HPV-related health problems in men?

 About 1% of sexually active men in the U.S. have genital warts at any one time.